 Thanks to augmented reality, potential buyers could launch the app, place their smartphone on the brochure, and touch hotspots on the page to navigate the display.
-Users could also configure the car and request a test drive.
+The companion mobile app served also as a booking channel, allowing users to configure the car and request a test drive.

 1st Augmented reality brochure